 Authentication

 Zlient provides a flexible authentication system that runs before the request is sent.
+Auth providers are automatically applied to standard HTTP requests and Server-Sent Events (SSE).

 Built-in Providers